Our Story

 Skye Salter

-Her drive, impressive experience, and extensive knowledge of the McLaren Vale region is a great asset to our team.
+Her drive, impressive experience, and extensive knowledge of the McLaren Vale region has been a great asset to our team and shows through in her delicious vintages of wines that she created here at Willunga 100.